Market Statistics and Data

 For the second consecutive month, pending sales in Bend have ticked up.
 From the low point in November, we have now seen an increase of about 38%.
 To provide a bit of perspective on how the number of pending sales typically fluctuates throughout the year, the peak often reaches nearly double the low point.
 Additionally, for some context, our current level of pending sales is about 25-30% lower than what was observed in the Januarys prior to the pandemic.
 As a reminder, we believe this discrepancy is due to the combination of low inventory and higher prices/rates, rather than a lack of buyer demand.
 We will also address this topic in our State of the Market report.

 Some other points to consider…

 We hope you find this information valuable and that it helps you towards your ultimate real estate goals.
-If you have any questions about this month’s content or would like to dive a little deeper on the data, you can always reach me at firstname.lastname@example.org or on my cell at 541-280-2132.
-Also, keep an eye out for our coming State of the Market report this fall.
-It is packed with more information and a more comprehensive look at the market as a whole.
-REGISTER HERE for more information.
+If you have any questions about this month’s content or would like to dive a little deeper into the data, please reach out to your Ladd Group broker.
+If you don’t have one, you can reach me at firstname.lastname@example.org or on my cell at 541-280-2132.

 There are also several ways to reach the team, so please let us know how we can help.